dadul96/TcpConnection_Lib/README.md

 # TcpConnection_Lib
 This C# library contains a class for handling the TCP-connection.
 It provides methods for connecting to a TCP-server or creating your own.
-In addition, send and receive methods are implemented.
+Also, send and receive methods are implemented.

 ### Installation
 Either copy the class directly to your code or use the **.dll** provided in [Releases](https://github.com/dadul96/TcpConnection_Lib/releases).

 ### Requirements
-The .NET Framework Version of your project should be **4.7.2 or higher**, since this library is build for the .NET Standard 2.0.
+The .NET Framework Version of your project should be **4.7.2 or higher** since this library was build for the .NET Standard 2.0.

 ### How to use
 Following methods can be called: